AT-Education/behavioral-interview/README.md

 **Reflection:** I learned the importance of delivering feedback in a constructive and supportive manner.
 By focusing on the employee's strengths and providing clear guidance, I was able to foster a positive and productive relationship, even in a difficult situation.

 *[Back](#questions)*
 ---

+### A note on one-to-one

+#### Managing low performer

+- low performers could be cause of:
+  - not a good fit/ bad hiring
+  - personal challenges
+  - Lack of motivation/ over burdened
+- identify root cause by talking to the candidate and peers (esp TL)
+- device an action plan
+- monitor
+- reassess
+- act (in case of PIP engage with HR partner and leadership)

+#### Managing high performers

+- identify high performers
+- identify risks of
+  - burnt out
+  - feeling under appreciated
+  - feeling under challenged
+- monitor to make them adhere to engineering processes
+- help them handling failure
+- have growth plan/strategy and mentoring

+#### Managing growth

+- promotions are lagging indicator and not leading indicator
+- identify gaps in one's current profile and desired profile
+- create a growth plan - concrete deliverables to fill those gaps
+- find a mentor
+- monitor progress
+- after sustained growth plan success, prime them for promotion
+- find promotion sponsors

+---
 ## 1.9.
 Q9.
 Describe a time when you had to gather information from multiple sources.
 How did you determine which information was most relevant?